squirrel-prover/squirrel-prover/examples/README.md

 ## Running Examples

+The running examples of the paper correspond to the files:
+- `running-ex-auth.sp` for the authentication property
-The two running examples of the paper are `running-ex-auth.sp` and `running-ex-axiom.sp`.
-They are well suited to get a first feel of the tool.
+- `basic-hash.sp` for the complete proof of unlinkability They are well suited to get a first feel of the tool.

 ## Case Studies

-All the other `.sp` files correspond to a case study of the paper.
-The folder `wip/` contains some work in progress examples, i.e. examples that are not complete.
-The folder `demo/` contains some basic files that can be used to give a live demonstration of the tool.

-Case studies that end with the `-light` suffix are simplified models of the protocols, that omit the last check.

 Case studies that use an axiom among `cca1`,`enckp`,`prf`,`euf`,`ddh` can be found with: